During your studies

 You can of course improve your knowledge in other foreign languages or learn a new one.
 You should just be careful that this does not interfere with your progress in German or is counterproductive.

-All degree programmes include a mandatory internship semester (Praxissemester or short PS).
+All degree programs include a mandatory internship semester (Praxissemester or short PS).
 According to the schedule, it takes place during the 5th semester, but under certain circumstances it may be better to postpone it.
 It is intended to provide practical project work in a company, a non-educational institution or a partner university abroad.
 The minimum duration is 100 working days.

 Information about deadlines, requirements, reports, etc. is available at the Internship Office in your department.